Welcome from the Dean

 Deputy Associate Dean Indigenous - Dr Arlie Alizzi

-Deputy Associate Dean Research Impact - TBC
+Deputy Associate Dean Research Impact - Dr Kate Williams

 Deputy Associate Dean Graduate Coursework & Director GSHSS - Associate Professor Delia Lin